 Luckily, I tethered my data from my iPhone XS to my One Plus 7 Pro and could connect the second I landed.
 My Canada eSIM was just as effective in Vancouver as it was in Toronto.

 I downloaded the Vancouver transit app at the airport and learned I had to take a subway line and transfer to a bus line downtown.
 Within half an hour, I arrived at my housemate's apartment.
 Simply, everything that needed to be online worked!

 There were many days that I worked at home in the mornings, then at a spot downtown to enjoy the city.
 Both my laptop and phone had instant tethering connectivity.
 I could go from taking photos of Gastown's historic buildings to answering work-related messages on my phone in seconds.

 Once a task was finished, I'd find another sight to admire and remain a tourist exploring via my wireless network.

 This was the first time in my life that I got to experience what it was like being a digital nomad, if only for a week.
 What I found is it was truly liberating.

 Anytime I needed to Google something important, I could.
 I didn't worry about having to take up extra space in my bag to swap a chip.
-I never paid for roaming as I just would use my data plan to the max, and refill when needed.
+I never paid for roaming, as I would use my data plan to the max and top it up when needed.
 It simply worked.

-Using eSIM on my iPhone XS I was afforded a lot of freedom that I've never had before in another job.
-Being in such unique times, remote work is actually quite feasible right now.
-And being connected to team members around the world I was able to travel, work and enjoy the lifestyle of an agile worker.
+Using eSIM on my iPhone XS, I was afforded a lot of freedom that I've never had before in another job.
+Being connected to team members around the world, I could travel, work and enjoy the lifestyle of an agile worker.